 The three lecture tests will cover material from the course lectures and chapter readings.
 The Final will be comprehensive and will also cover recent material discussed over the last section of the course.
-Tests will be 50 multiple-choice questions and they will be administered over the Internet.
-Questions will include definitions, plant systems and plant parts comprised of both multiple choice, short answer, and fill in the blanks.
+Tests will be 50 multiple-choice questions so bring a SCANTRON.
+We will also work with and discuss the possibility of having the test administered over the Internet.
+Questions will include definitions, plant systems and plant parts.